engthiago/Onbox.TypeSharp/README.md

 Filters the assemblies (just pure assembly names not full name) to be converted.

 ``` -t or --type-filter ``` **Optional** <br/>
 Filters the types (fully qualified names) to be converted.
+Notice that if another model depends on ignored ones, they will still be converted.

 ``` -d or --destination ``` **Required** <br/>
 The full path name of the folder where the Typescript files will be saved.